 - A letter written by you addressed to USCIS in which you describe in detail the circumstances that support your request for employment authorization and explaining why other employment options on campus are unavailable or insufficient.

-- Supporting documentation confirming these circumstances (for example, a letter from letter from doctors showing that family member has undergone surgery or exchange rate data showing currency devaluation, or documentation showing a significant disaster in your country eg: newspaper clippings as well as documentation from family and letter indicating how they have been affected.).
+- Supporting documentation confirming these circumstances (for example, a letter from doctors showing that family member has undergone surgery or exchange rate data showing currency devaluation, or documentation showing a significant disaster in your country eg: newspaper clippings as well as documentation from family and letter indicating how they have been affected).
+If the circumstances involve a sponsor, please also include documentation of the specific person acting as your sponsor, such as the initial letter of financial support and bank statement provided to our office when your I-20 was first made.

 Once you have prepared all the items listed above, make a complete copy of the application for your records.
 Mail your application to: